-To reduce the cost of a netbook, they often come installed with a variant of Linux (although some can come with Windows), use much smaller screens, do not have a disc drive, and often use low-capacity solid-state drives.
+To reduce the cost of a netbook, they often come installed with a variant of Linux, use much smaller screens, do not have a disc drive, and often use low capacity solid-state drives.
 The picture shows an example of a Netbook, the ASUS Eee PC.
 Netbooks are a great solution for users who want a computer for Internet access and basic applications, such as a word processor.

 If you're having a tough time deciding between a netbook and a laptop, see: Laptop vs. netbook.

-In 2013 Acer, ASUS, and others announced they have no intentions of making any new versions of netbooks, officially killing the netbook computer.
-A good solution for those looking for a Netbook alternative and cheaper laptop should consider a Chromebook.
-If you're looking for a Windows computer that is portable and not a laptop you may also want to consider a hybrid computer.
+In 2013, Acer, ASUS, and others announced they have no intentions of making any new versions of netbooks, officially killing the netbook computer.
+If you are looking for a Netbook alternative and cheaper laptop, consider a Chromebook.
+If you're looking for a Windows computer that is portable and not a laptop, you may also want to consider a hybrid computer.